-The renowned and brilliant Physicist, Michio Kaku lays out an astonishing and mind blowing future for Humanity in his book that makes bold predictions on how the continuing advancement of science will not only take Humanity to the stars but could also change who we are as a species.
+The renowned and brilliant Physicist, Michio Kaku lays out an astonishing and mind blowing future for Humanity in his book “The Future of Humanity.”
+This book makes bold predictions on how the continuing advancement of science will not only take Humanity to the stars but could also change who we are as a species.

-Kaku often talks about the inspiration he received on imagining the future from Issac Asmov’s, “Foundation” scifi novel series.
+Early into this read, Kaku often talks about the inspiration he received as a young boy on imagining the future from Issac Asmov’s, “Foundation” scifi novel series.
 These books were not only a favorite of his but a cherished series among many would be scientists growing up in the late 20th century.
 It is easy to see how those with an deep sense of wonder would become entrenched by these novels.
-While I personally have not read these series, they defiantly are next on my list as what the books entail is a no less fascinating vision of the future.
+While I personally have not read these series (yet), they defiantly are on my list, as what these books entail is a no less curious and fascinating vision of the future.

-It is not hard to see how there could be a lot to learn and many interesting things imagined from these books.
-And as many scientists say nowadays, ‘what was once science fiction, often becomes science fact!’
 I think it is clear that Kaku defiantly has that thinking in mind when envisioning the technological future.
 In the beginning chapters of “The Future of Humanity,” he starts small and saves the most ‘out-there’ moments for the end of the book.
 For example he starts with a brief history of science, innovation and more specifically, rocketry.
 He talks about the revolutionary innovations made by German scientists during WW2 and how these innovations were then used and improved upon by the United States amidst the Space race with the Soviet Union during the Cold War.
-He jumps forward to the present day and describes the state of the current space program with enthusiasm.
-He details the rise of space commercialism and the promise of Boeing and SpaceX to take us to Mars.
-He’s even not afraid to throw NASA under the bus in describing the famed US space agency’s progress as, “glacial.”
-While NASA has made it a goal to put Humans on Mars by the 2030’s, Musk may do it by 2023, which may be a bit to ambitious if you ask me.
-And while I knew that there will be challenges in landing humans on Mars or the moons of the outer social system, but just how difficult was never made quite clear to me as Kaku does in this book, and I could not help but think of Matt Damon’s character from “The Martian” saying, “This is Space, it doesn’t cooperate.”

 Kaku allures to the possible reality that Elon Musk, Jeff Bezos and others in the private sector, may ultimately be the ones leading the charge in colonizing Mars and beyond.
 With a man as driven, as intelligent, successful and ambitious as Musk, who could argue with such a suggestion?

-Kaku is renowned for talking about the different types of civilizations across the universe that would fall into 3 different categories.
+The world renowned theoretical physicist is renowned for talking about the different types of civilizations across the universe that would fall into 3 different categories.
 Type 1 civilizations, Type II and ultimately Type III civilizations, that would hold so much mastery over matter in the universe that they would much more resemble Gods than physical, organic beings.
 With being able to harness the energy of entire stars using futuristic structures like the Dyson sphere, which is essentially a gigantic solar panel that would be built by self replicating robots and would surround and nearly enclose an entire star.

 While Kaku labels Humanity a type 0 civilization because we have barely mastered spaceflight and haven’t efficiently mastered the energy of our own planet in a sustainable way, a type 3 civilization will have found a way around the vast distances that stretch between stars and solar systems.
 They will probably use interdimensional and worm hole travel to get to one star to another.
 They likely will have escaped the biological constraints of their organic bodies and very much may be more machine than biological.
 This echoes what many Astronomers have been saying for a while, that the first intelligent alien life we encounter, may very well be machine.
 This is a bit of an uncanny thought if you ask me!

 But of course the potential hurdles for this method remain enormous, with the cost being one and also the amount of precision and low margin for error regarding directing the lasers.
 Kaku theorized that laser relay stations, which would be used to further propel, direct and correct the course of the spacecraft, could be built in the outer solar system utilizing intelligent, self replicating machines but of course that technology has to come to fruition first.
 Fusion and antimatter rockets are other interesting options in taking humanity to the stars but in the end a problem that all these technologies share (on top of all the other hurdles) is the issue concerning approaching the speed of light.
 Einstein saw the speed of light as the ultimate velocity in the universe and figured out that when you approach it, bizarre things start to happen.
 Time slows down, weight becomes heavier….in fact if you were to ever reach the speed of light, time would stop all together.
 Einstein’s theories, set the cosmic speed limit in the universe and according to them, it is impossible for us to reach it.
 Even traveling at near the speed of light (which is possible, well kind of! :P) , would make the starship difficult to maneuver, stop and hard to prevent collisions with asteroids and other cosmic debris.

 But here is the kicker!
 If you include negative energy and negative matter as solutions to Einstein’s relativity equations, then, according to Stephen Hawking, faster than light travel is possible!
 Who ever said theoretical physics was simple?